Nitōichi - Two Swords As One:

 Rocks

 These cards aren't ramp in the traditional sense, but have an even higher ceiling thanks to Isshin.
 This is better named the "Treasure Purse".
-Although Treasure is helpful for mana acceleration at any point of the game, the Treasure producers all work with Professional Face-Breaker's impulse draw ability.
+Although Treasure is helpful for mana acceleration at any point of the game, the Treasure producers all do some extra work with Professional Face-Breaker's impulse draw ability.

 • Generous Plunderer - An excellent recent addition, especially as more artifact heavy strategies become prevalent in the metas I play in.